-A daycare centre is a legal person (non-profit organization, cooperative or business corporation), a natural person or an Aboriginal band council providing educational childcare services in a facility.
-A daycare centre has the obligation to form a parent advisory committee to deal with all aspects concerning the care of the children admitted to the daycare centre.
-A school board or a municipality may not be issued a daycare permit.
+A daycare centre is a natural or legal person (usually for profit) or an aboriginal band council providing childcare services in one facility.
+A school board or a municipality may not be issued a day care permit.

-Issuance of daycare permits is not systematically associated with the granting of spaces for which the services are subsidized.
+Issuance of daycare permits is not systematically associated with the granting of subsidized spaces.

-Getting involved on a daycare centre advisory committee
+Getting involved on a daycare centre parents advisory committee

-You can get involved on the advisory committee of the daycare centre your child attends to give your opinion, particularly on:
+A daycare centre must form a parents advisory committee to consult on all aspects concerning the childcare provided.
+You can get involved on the advisory committee of the day care centre your child attends to give your opinion on subjects including:

 - the application of the educational program;

-- the acquisition and use of educational material and equipment;
+- the acquisition and use of educational materials and equipment;

 - the services provided;